 Rosa Parks Library and Museum & Children’s Wing

-The Rosa Parks Library and Museum serves as an historical milestone to those who strive to understand the event that began the famous bus boycott.
-The Museum features an interactive children’s area that includes a multi-media reenactment involving Rosa Parks, Dr. Martin Luther King, Jr & other early Civil Rights Leaders.
+The Rosa Parks Library and Museum offers insight into the event that began the famous bus boycott.
+The Museum features an interactive children’s area that includes a multi-media reenactment involving Rosa Parks, Dr. Martin Luther King Jr. and other early Civil Rights Leaders.

-This is the home of author F. Scott Fitzgerald and his wife, Montgomery native, Zelda Sayre Fitzgerald.
-Museum holdings focus on the personal artifacts which were a part of the couple’s public and private lives.
-There is also a 30 minute documentary.
-Free.
+This was the home of author F. Scott Fitzgerald and his wife, Montgomery native Zelda Sayre Fitzgerald.
+Museum holdings focus on the personal artifacts that were a part of the couple’s public and private lives.

 Wetumpka Impact Crater

-Alabama was the seat of the nation’s greatest national disaster.
-81.5 million years ago, an asteroid impact occurred from an asteroid with a size of 6.5 Kilometer (its base fits just inside the Auburn University football stadium.)
+Alabama was the spot of an amazing natural disaster when 81.5 million years ago, an 6.5-kilometer-wide asteroid hit the earth.
+(Its base fits just inside the Auburn University football stadium.)
 On the earthquake’s richter scale, it would have registered 8.5-9.
-There are yearly geology tours in February.

 Alabama Shakespeare Festival

-This internationally acclaimed theater is the Southeast’s fastest growing attraction, and one of the largest and most productive regional theaters in the country, annually attracting over a quarter of a million visitors from all 50 states.
-ASF operates virtually year-round with world-class theater productions, international piano concerts, and educational programs.
+This internationally acclaimed theater is the Southeast’s fastest growing attraction and one of the largest and most productive regional theaters in the country, annually attracting over a quarter of a million visitors from all 50 states.
+ASF operates virtually year-round with world-class theater productions and educational programs.
 English-style grounds surround the theater, offering visitors a spectacular view and scenic picnic sites.

 The Capri Theatre

-Built in 1941 as “The Clover”, it was Montgomery’s first neighborhood theater.
-Remodeled and renamed, it has become a hot spot in Montgomery’s “Old Cloverdale” district.
-It is Montgomery’s only independent film theater.
-It also shows children’s films in the summer with nominal fees to cover popcorn and drink.
+Built in 1941 as “The Clover”, this was Montgomery’s first neighborhood theater.
+Remodeled and renamed, it is Montgomery’s only independent film theater.
+It also shows children’s films in the summer with nominal fees to cover popcorn and drinks.

 Davis Theatre for the Performing Arts

-Built in 1929, this meticulously restored “movie palace” is the home of the Montgomery Symphony Orchestra, the Alabama Dance Theatre, the Montgomery Ballet and other civic and cultural activities.
+Built in 1929, this meticulously restored “movie palace” showcases the Montgomery Symphony Orchestra, the Alabama Dance Theatre, the Montgomery Ballet and other civic and cultural activities.
 It also features national touring productions of Broadway musicals and other entertainment.

 Faulkner University Dinner Theatre

-Celebrating 20 years of dinner theater productions, the productions are family friendly in an alcohol and smoke free environment.
-Reservations are required and cost for dinner and theater is $25 for adults.
+Celebrating 20 years of dinner theater productions, the productions are family friendly in an alcohol- and smoke-free environment.
+Reservations are required.

 Way Off Broadway – Prattville Cultural Arts Center

-This Prattville community theatre produces four Broadway productions each year thanks to many local volunteers and artists.
+This Prattville community theatre produces four productions a year.

 Wetumpka Depot Players

-Wetumpka’s Community Theater group since 1980, this successful group grew into its present location in 1999.
-They perform 5-6 productions each year and also have a Junior Wetumpka Depot Players group for children.
+Wetumpka’s Community Theater group since 1980, this successful group performs five-six productions each year and also has a Junior Wetumpka Depot Players group for children.

 Montgomery Biscuits Baseball

 The Montgomery Biscuits opened in 2004 as the AA affiliate of the Tampa Bay Devil Rays.
-This winning ball club captured the 2006 and 2007 Southern League Champion title.
-Playing in the Riverwalk Stadium, this family friendly event features many fun theme nights.
-Many flexible seating options from box, club, and lawn seats, and activities and a playground for children are inside the stadium.
-The season schedule spans April through July.
+This winning ball club captured the 2006 and 2007 Southern League Champion titles.
+Played in Riverwalk Stadium, games feature fun theme nights and many flexible seating options as well as activities and a playground for children inside the stadium.

-This community symphony group began in 1976 and features ten concerts each year contributing the rich art community in Montgomery.
+This community symphony group began in 1976 and features 10 concerts each year contributing the rich arts community in Montgomery.

 W. A. Gayle Planetarium